-Interior side yard and rear yard landscaping should be planted and maintained to provide shade and usable space.
-Landscape character should be consistent throughout the lot.
+maintained to provide shade and usable space.
+Landscape character should be consistent throughout the lot, however, specific quantities, sizes and types shall be at the owner's discretion.
 Additionally, sustainable practices are encouraged in the rear and interior side yards.
 These practices may include but are not limited to: fruit trees, vegetable gardens, mosquito repellant plants, native plants, minimized lawn area, rain water collection for irrigation, rain gardens, and composting.